Skip to Content

 The site, located about 45 minutes outside of Boston, is one of the fun and easy day trips from Boston.

-What began as a movie set in 1947 is now a popular tourist destination featuring several historic pieces to explore.
+What began as a movie set in 1947 is now a popular tourist destination featuring several historical pieces to explore.
 Visitors can check out the grist mill, Wampanoag Homesite, the Mayflower II, and several barns.

-15. Gloucester (1 hour)
+Gloucester (1 hour)

 Gloucester is another of the day trips on our list within an hour of Boston.

-If this is one of the day trips from Boston that you are taking during the colder months, then you will find refuge from the cold in one of the many great restaurants around town.
+If this is one of the day trips from Boston that you are taking during the colder months, you will find refuge from the cold in one of the many great restaurants around town.
 One specifically to consider is the 1606 Restaurant at the Beauport Hotel.
 1606 has great views and a nice, cozy fireplace!

 Believe it or not, Gloucester is also home to a European-style medieval castle.
 Hammond Castle is great to check out during your time here!

-16. Nashoba Valley Vineyards (1 hour)
+Nashoba Valley Vineyards (1 hour)

 Nashoba Valley Vineyards is one of the best day trips from Boston and makes for a quick and easy weekend getaway!